raquo/Airstream/README.md

 Inside `doubled`, there is nothing you can do to recover from an error in `parentStream`.
 You don't know what that stream does, so once it's broke, it's broke.
 You can't replace it with anything meaningful, just maybe some sentinel value to indicate failure.

-So essentially, this requires you to either guard every single stream that could possibly throw, or lose your sanity to crazy amounts of coupling.
-Or you know, the more likely outcome – you'll just forget about error handling, and your program will stop working on an error that would have been recoverable if only it wasn't in your streaming code.
+So essentially, this requires you to either manually guard every single user-provided input to every stream, or lose your sanity to crazy amounts of coupling.
+In this scenario the more likely outcome is that you'll just ignore error handling, and your program will stop working on an error that would have been recoverable if only it wasn't in your streaming code.

 Fundamentally, the problem here is conceptual: conventional streaming libraries see any exception in a stream as a terminal diagnosis for it.

 Yes, such an error could have made parts of your application state inconsistent, that is a legitimate problem.
-However, unconditionally killing parts of your program that depend on a stream is not a way to mitigate inconsistent state for the simple reason that _the streaming library has no idea which, if any, state became inconsistent_, therefore it has no idea whether allowing the error to propagate will mitigate state breakage or make it even worse.
+However, unconditionally killing parts of your program that depend on a stream is not a way to mitigate inconsistent state for the simple reason that _the streaming library has no idea which, if any, state became inconsistent_, therefore it has no idea whether allowing the error to propagate will _mitigate_ state breakage or make it _even worse_.

 #### Airstream's Approach